FailAcademy/learning/adp-london/_lessons/_archive/04-E2E-testing.md

 ## Lab Activity

-Setup Nightwatch.js and E2E testing scenarios for your REDIt app.
+Setup Nightwatch.js and E2E testing scenarios for your Boomtown app.

 ---